 Your 5-Step Pre-Print Project Checklist

 1. Review and copy edit your project.
-Checking for spelling, grammar, style and other errors before you send your files to the printer is one of the most effective ways to cut down on time-consuming (and possibly costly) post-submission changes, especially if you’re on a tight timeline.
+Checking for spelling, grammar, style, and other errors before you send your files to the printer is one of the most effective ways to cut down on time-consuming (and costly) post-submission changes, especially if you’re working with a tight timeline.
 Don’t hesitate to grab an eagle-eyed colleague and have that person take a fresh look at the content and design.
 It also helps to read the copy out loud, especially if the project is content-heavy.

 2. Check your image size and resolution.
 Nothing distracts from compelling design and high-quality printing like blurry, low-resolution images.
 A best practice is to ensure your images—and the design file itself—are at 300 DPI, but many industry pros recommend saving images and files at the highest resolution possible.
 Think of it this way: you can always scale down an image or file, but it’s nearly impossible to scale up without compromising quality.

 3. Confirm color accuracy (CMYK instead of RGB).
 First, a quick primer.
 RGB (red, green, blue) uses light in those colors to produce every color in the spectrum.
 Computers and other electronic devices use RGB to create their displays, so if you’re creating a digital-only piece, it’s fine to use RGB.